 I have yet to encounter a client who comes to me for weight loss help and who isn’t fat phobic.
 We’ve been brainwashed to death that fat makes us fat and gives us heart disease.
 In naturally occurring fats, this is simply untrue (google Framingham Heart Study for more).
 Man-made trans fats and hydrogenated oils are the enemy here because they harden arteries and cause rigid cell walls so nutrients cannot enter and nourish the cells.
 I can see how it makes sense that eating fat would make you fat.
 But it just doesn’t work like that.

 But when you eat real fat, like coconut oil, animal fat, olive oil, or avocados, for example, your body puts it to work, using it for brain health (your brain is 60-80% fat); for cellular health and cell communication between cells; for hormone and prostaglandin production; also for fuel.
 But it must be the right kind of fat, NOT the man made trans fats or the Wesson oil or shortening that comes in the big jug and is a combination of soy, corn, canola, or other “vegetable” oil.

 Here is why: vegetable oils are highly unstable polyunsaturated fats that are very heat sensitive.
 Under heat processing (how vegetable oil is made), free radicals are formed.
 The end product is oxidized, and the free radicals cause arterial damage and heart disease, not to mention that these oils contain an excess of omega 6 fat, which contributes to inflammation and heart disease.
 Read more about the connection between inflammation and vegetable oils here.

 So how do you get fat?
-From consuming nutrient empty foods, corn syrup, soda, excess sugar and carb heavy foods like bread, pasta, cereal, cookies, cake, and bagels.
+From consuming nutrient empty foods, corn syrup, soda, excess sugar and carb heavy foods like bread, pasta, cereal, cookies, cake, soda, fruit juice. and bagels.
 These foods raise your blood sugar and insulin (which is a fat storage hormone) and contribute to inflammation in the body, which raises cortisol (another fat storage hormone).
 Now you’ve got inflammation, high insulin, high cortisol, and high triglycerides, and you’re overweight.